RobAustin/low-latency-primitive-concurrent-queues/README.md

 ### Is this Queue Thread Safe ?

-Yes - we are thread safe, but you are limited to using just two threads per queue instance, One producer thread and a consumer thread.
+Yes - it's thread safe, but you are limited to using just two threads per queue instance, One producer thread and a consumer thread.

 ### Why am I limited to only using just two threads ?